developersCradle/office-furniture-selling-application/README.md

 - **Products** can have an optional category. **null** is **no category** specified.
     - We use **enum** in categories since they are fixed and small.
-- Discount is: X% off products of a given category.
+- ⚠️ Todo Discount is: X% off products of a given category.
 Is handled in **service layer**.
+> A user can create an Order for a Customer, and add some products to that order.
+For that they would specify which product and the quantity.
+They can then add new products, change the quantity for existing products, or remove products from the order. (very similar to the web-shop cart).

+- This is done trough smaller end points, rather than one big end point where body would accept Object.

 ### Architecture Explanation and choices.